Midnight Killer: Plot

 After Nicola Levi sees his wife Sara cheating on him, he gets drunk while waiting for her to return home, then fights her with vulgar insults and tries to kill her.
 After Sara stabs his shoulder with an ice pick and Nicola storms out, Sara gets into the shower, where she is stabbed to death by a figure in dark clothes with the ice pick in the house.
 Nicola goes on the run and is the prime suspect.
-He hides out with his ex-girlfriend, criminal psychologist Anna Berardi, who’s on the case with Inspector Piero Terzi.
+He hides out with his ex-girlfriend, criminal psychologist Anna Berardi, who's on the case with Inspector Piero Terzi.

-Inspector Terzi, who’s missing his pipe, has a daughter named Carol who studies criminal psychology at college under Professor Berardi, along with her friends Gioia and Monica.
-One of their subjects it Franco Tribbo, an extremely violent and dangerous serial killer of women known as the "Midnight Ripper" Berardi interviewed, and who is believed to have died in a mental institute fire he’s suspected of setting.
-At some point, the figure sneaks into the university and erases all the records of Tribbo’s murders.
+Inspector Terzi, who's missing his pipe, has a daughter named Carol who studies criminal psychology at college under Professor Berardi, along with her friends Gioia and Monica.
+One of their subjects is Franco Tribbo, an extremely violent and dangerous serial killer of women known as the "Midnight Ripper" Berardi interviewed, and who is believed to have died in a mental institute fire he's suspected of setting.
+At some point, the figure sneaks into the university and erases all the records of Tribbo's murders.

 With Nicola still on the run, another woman is forced out of her car, chased into an empty stage, and violently killed with the same ice pick by the same figure.
-As both women’s corpses were mutilated before and after they died, akin to Tribbo, Berardi is afraid he’s still alive and killing again, especially as she sees him breaking into her house.
+As both women's corpses were mutilated before and after they died, akin to Tribbo, Berardi is afraid he's still alive and killing again, especially as she sees him breaking into her house.
 Inspector Terzi, who tracked and arrested Tribbo, dismisses Berardi, in part due to her being a woman and not on the police force.